Access to Information (GIPA)

 The Formal GIPA Application process gives an applicant rights of review if they are not satisfied with Councils decision.
 There are three options:

-- Internal review by a senior staff member of Council
+1. Internal review by a senior staff member of Council

-- External review by the Information & Privacy Commission
+2. External review by the Information & Privacy Commission

-- External review by the NSW Civil and Administrative Tribunal (NCAT)
+3. External review by the NSW Civil and Administrative Tribunal (NCAT)

 When Council provides a decision, you will be advised of all your review options.

 Section 25 of the GIPA Act requires that NSW Government agencies keep a disclosure log of Formal GIPA Applications, where access to information has been granted and the information may be of interest to other members of the public.
-Council keeps disclosure logs of Formal GIPA Applications that meet this criteria and publish them below.
+Council keeps disclosure logs of Formal GIPA Applications that meet these criteria and publish them below.

 Disclosure Log 2022(PDF, 158KB)